2023 Chargeback Fees - The True Cost of Your Chargebacks

 In the end, the chargeback doesn’t just mean the loss of $100.
 In fact, once all the extra expenses and fees are added in, it easily equates to more than double the lost sale: over $200 lost on a $100 transaction.

 If you, as the merchant, know you’ve met your obligations as the seller–you've provided the product, shipped it on time, and delivered on quality and customer care–you shouldn’t have to eat these expenses as a "cost of doing business."
 You have the right to fight back, defend your business and recover your financial losses.

 Are Chargebacks the Same as Refunds?

-When a customer has a problem, the merchant might give them a full or partial refund, often in exchange for returning the product.
-The merchant can initiate a refund through their own system, and won't be charged the kind of fee that comes with a chargeback.
+When a customer has a complaint, the merchant might give them a full or partial refund, usually in exchange for returning the product.
+The merchant can initiate a refund through their own system, crediting the customer for the exact purchase price without any extra fees or expenses.

 When a customer disputes a charge with their bank and initiates a chargeback, the merchant is hit with these fees before they even know what's going on.

-In many cases, the merchant would have been willing to refund the customer if they had been contacted, but the customer for whatever reason never attempted to do so.
+In many dispute scenarios, the merchant would have been willing to refund the customer if they had been contacted, but the customer for whatever reason never attempted to do so.

 Why Do Merchants Get Chargeback Fees?